 Is clear in its description of the above.

+Agreement on whether to accept, amend or reject an addition or amendment will be made by simple majority decision (>50%).
+In the event of a split vote, the Standing Workgroup Chair shall have the casting vote.

 Accepted changes will be added to this Sale of Networks Scenarios document by the iGTs and placed on the iGT-UNC website.

-For clarity, this document does not form part of the iGT Uniform Network Code.

 Where an iGT sells a licence to another iGT